 When Wall Street and Martha’s Vineyard Converge: Tax Planning in your Investment Portfolio

 The mind of an investment professional can be a complicated landscape of numbers, ratios, and ticker symbols.
 However, it’s no different than the artistic musings of a sommelier, seeking the right wine to pair with a meal.
-In the last two editions of our investment taxation blog series, we discussed capital gains and the ways that various account types are taxed.
+In the last two editions of our investment taxation blog series (part one and part two), we discussed capital gains and the ways that various account types are taxed.
 Here, in the final part of this series we’ll describe the guiding principles investors can use to optimize their portfolio’s tax situation by pairing investment types and account types to complement each other, much like a perfect steak and delicious cabernet sauvignon.

 Before we explore some ideal combinations, let’s cover some basic background knowledge.
 Think of the investment selection process as a flow chart where you may only proceed if each question is satisfied, ultimately resulting in adding (or not adding) the investment to your portfolio.
 Does the investment either appreciate in price/income or protect your portfolio from risk?
 If not, it won’t be added to the portfolio.
 If so, excellent.
 Now we approach the nuanced portion of our flow chart – which account should hold the investment?
 To answer this question, we must understand how the investment is taxed and how long it will be held in the account.
 For the sake of simplicity, we’ll discuss mutual funds, ETFs, and long-term bonds (greater than one year until maturity) as example investments.
 Mutual funds pass on the capital gains and income of underlying investments periodically through the year to shareholders via an adjustment to the share price of the fund – which is reflected on 1099s and therefore the overall tax return regardless of whether a sale occurred.
 ETFs are structured a bit differently and are treated more like individual shares of stock.
 Dividends and interest from ETF holdings are taxed when paid out, but capital gains taxes aren’t incurred until the sale of the ETF in the account.
 Finally, in the case of investments with long-term maturities, the interest is taxed according to the bond’s type as it’s paid out.
 With these three different investments in mind, the fun begins when exploring the ideal account pairings based on the unique characteristics of each.